| New query |

 (c) Revocation of approval of a Labor Compliance Program by the Director shall not affect the limited exemption from payment of prevailing wages provided by Labor Code Section 1771.5(a) if the date of such revocation is subsequent to the Date of Notice or Call for Bids or, in the case of a contract for which there is no Call for Bids, subsequent to the date of the award of the contract.

-(d) If the Director revokes approval of a Labor Compliance Program, the Director shall give notice to the Awarding Body specifying enforcement responsibilities, including with respect to cases pending hearing, as of the date of revocation.
+(d) If the Director revokes approval of an awarding body's Labor Compliance Program that was approved pursuant to section 16425 below, the Director shall give notice to the Awarding Body specifying enforcement responsibilities, including with respect to cases pending hearing, as of the date of revocation.

 (e) An Awarding Body may voluntarily terminate its Labor Compliance Program.
 With respect to each contract pending on the date of termination, the Awarding Body shall: